 Rosé Tequila Sangria

-Keep It Simple: We'll give one more mention to Half Baked Harvest, given that this recipe is also something you should whip up while the weather is warm.
-Thanks to plenty of fresh fruits—like strawberries, blueberries, cherries, peaches, and lime—and silver tequila, it's the ideal drink to sip outside.
+The Hero Ingredient: Flavored kombucha.
+We'll give one more mention to Half Baked Harvest, given that this recipe is also something you should whip up while the weather is warm.
+Thanks to plenty of fresh fruits—like strawberries, blueberries, cherries, peaches, and lime—silver tequila, and flavored kombucha, it's the ideal drink to sip outside.

-Easy Does It: "Top with sparkling water or kombucha," she says.
+Pro Tip: "Top with sparkling water or kombucha," Tieghan says.
 Then, "garnish with basil and edible flowers."

 Sparkling Hard Apple Cider Sangria

 The Hero Ingredient: Hard cider.
 Kristin at Iowa Girl Eats has made a sangria recipe with a twist by including two cans of hard cider into the mix.
 By pouring that in with white wine and slices of apples and pears, this is a drink that will be just as tasty when you make it in the fall.